A New Humanity

 How Would God Bring the Old Humanity Into the New?

-The humanity springing from the first Adam could never attain a fellowship with its Creator on its own.
+The humanity springing from the First Adam could never attain fellowship with its Creator on its own.
 Why?
-Each person, if left to himself, will choose darkness over light.
+Each person, if left to himself, will choose darkness over light [John 3:19].
 He can be instructed in the ways of morality, i.e., taught right from wrong, but rebellion always lies just below the surface of the heart of man.

 The heart is deceitful above all things, and desperately wicked: who can know it?
 [Jer.
 17:9]